|Nutritional Guidelines (per serving)|

-- Cooking time depends on the thickness of the fillets.
+- Cooking time: It depends on the thickness of the fillets.
 One-inch fillets will take approximately 8 to 10 minutes.
 Adjust your cooking time accordingly for thicker or thinner fillets.

-- This recipe can also be used with boneless skinless chicken breasts or thighs, though they will need to be baked longer, depending on the thickness of the meat.
+- Other meats: This recipe can also be used with boneless skinless chicken breasts or thighs, though they will need to be baked longer, depending on the thickness of the meat.

 - Tortilla chip-crusted fish: Replace the potato chips with 1 cup of crushed tortilla chips and add 1/4 teaspoon of red cayenne pepper to the dry mixture.
 Add 1 tablespoon of fresh lime juice to the beaten eggs and prepare as directed.
 Serve with Jalapeno tartar sauce, made by combining 3/4 cup mayonnaise, a seeded and diced jalapeno, two minced garlic cloves, 1 tablespoon lime juice, and 2 teaspoons chopped cilantro, as well as salsa or pico de gallo.

-- Dorito-crusted fish: Replace the potato chips with 1 cup crushed Doritos (Choose your favorite flavor).
-Eliminate the garlic powder and paprika.
-Prepare as directed.
-Serve with original tartar sauce.
+- Dorito-crusted fish: Replace the potato chips with 1 cup crushed Doritos chips (choose your favorite flavor).
+Eliminate the garlic powder and paprika from the recipe.
+Prepare the rest of the recipe as directed.
+Serve with tartar sauce.